Three Lines Model [Adapted from the Three Lines Model released by The Institute of Internal Auditors]

 To provide assurance on the quality of its auditing activities, external assessments had been conducted and reviewed by qualified and independent corporate organisations such as PricewaterhouseCoopers and Ernst & Young.
 IAD's audit activities were assessed to conform to the International Standards for the Professional Practice of Internal Auditing set by the Institute of Internal Auditors (IIA).

-IAD performs audits and reviews on behalf of the MINDEF Audit & Risk Committee (MARC), chaired by MINDEF's Permanent Secretary (Defence Development).
-All audit reports are tabled to the MARC, which meets every two months, for discussion.
+IAD performs audits and reviews on behalf of the MINDEF Audit Committee (MAC), chaired by MINDEF's Permanent Secretary (Defence Development).
+All audit reports are tabled to the MAC, which meets every quarter, for discussion.
 On an annual basis, IAD submits a comprehensive report that assesses the effectiveness of MINDEF/SAF's internal control systems to the Minister for Defence.

 IAD also conducts special examinations and inquiries into allegations or instances of impropriety, mismanagement and other irregularities and proposes recommendations to prevent such incidents or lapses from occurring again.
 In addition, IAD conducts talks, seminars and courses to educate MINDEF and SAF organisations and units on the importance of strong controls and risk management.
 IAD also assists all levels of management in MINDEF/SAF to promote improvements in policies, programmes, operations and processes.